Asymmetric Nuclear Matter and Neutron Star Properties in Relativistic ab initio Theory in the Full Dirac Space

-The other two panels of Fig.~\ref{Fig1} contain approximations used in the literature, where the Thompson equation~\eqref{eq:ThomEqu} is solved only for PESs, and the potentials are determined approximately: The middle pannel is obtained by the projection method~\cite{Gross-Boelting1999_NPA648-105} with the \emph{ps} representation for the subtracted $T$ matrix described in detail in Ref.~\cite{VanDalen2004_NPA744-227}.
+The other two panels of Fig.~\ref{Fig1} contain approximations used in the literature, where the Thompson equation~\eqref{eq:ThomEqu} is solved only for PESs, and the potentials are determined approximately: The middle panel is obtained by the projection method~\cite{Gross-Boelting1999_NPA648-105} with the \emph{ps} representation for the subtracted $T$ matrix described in detail in Ref.~\cite{VanDalen2004_NPA744-227}.
 It is noticed that, in comparison to the results in the full Dirac space, the projection method leads to a qualitatively consistent isospin dependence of the Dirac mass, but the amplitudes of $M^*_{D,n}$ and $M^*_{D,p}$ are overestimated.
 The right panel of Fig.~\ref{Fig1} shows the results obtained with the momentum-independence approximation~\cite{Brockmann1990_PRC42-1965}, where the single-particle potentials are assumed to be independent of the momentum, and the spacelike part of the vector potential is neglected.
 With this approximation, the scalar potential and the timelike part of the vector potential are extracted directly from the single-particle potential energies at two casually selected momenta, $0.7k^\tau_F$ and $k^\tau_F$.
-It can be seen that, $M^*_{D,n}>M^*_{D,p}$ is obtained for the entire region of the asymmetry parameter, which is contradictory to that calculated with the RBHF theory in the full Dirac space and the projection method.
+It can be seen that $M^*_{D,n}>M^*_{D,p}$ is obtained for the entire region of the asymmetry parameter, which is contradictory to that calculated with the RBHF theory in the full Dirac space and the projection method.
 As pointed out in Ref.~\cite{Ulrych1997_PRC56-1788}, a wrong sign for the isovector dependence of single-particle potentials is obtained by applying the momentum-independence approximation to asymmetric nuclear systems.
+In short, by performing the RBHF calculation in the full Dirac space, the long-standing controversy of the isospin dependence of the effective Dirac mass, i.e., the opposite tendency predicted with the momentum-independence approximation and projection method, has been clarified.
+In addition, it is shown that the solution in the full Dirac space leads to a weaker isospin dependence of the Dirac mass splitting than the projection method.